 A striking masterclass in Art Deco elegance, capturing the bold sophistication and stylized glamour of the interwar avant-garde.
 This captivating portrait, recently unearthed from a private collection where it was held by descent, features a poised subject rendered with the clean lines, geometric sensitivity, and dramatic chiaroscuro characteristic of the 1930s European school.
 The painting has been meticulously cleaned and conserved to restore its original depth and tonal brilliance.
 To match its exceptional aesthetic merit, the piece has been housed in a magnificent, bespoke gold leaf gallery frame, transforming this historic discovery into a commanding, turnkey centrepiece for the contemporary high-end interior.

-Large Original 1981 Abstract Mixed Media by Paul Fowler – ‘Dry Grey: Linear Remains’ (Exhibited: Tolly Cobbold '81)
+SOLD - Large Original 1981 Abstract Oil on Paper by Paul Fowler – ‘Dry Grey: Linear Remains’ (Tolly Cobbold '81)

 The Aesthetic & Composition